Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 It is very elegant and it actually does work!
 But unfortunately, it seems that it can only throw exceptions.
 Relecloud was not  able to find a way to abort the HTTP request and throw a 401 status code.
 If an exception is thrown in the filter pipeline, the caller gets a 500 Internal Service Error which is hardly descriptive of the problem.

-Eventually, Relecloud received an input from a security expert who advised that the `JWT Validation` be added to the code instead of APIM for the verh same reason above: this way the HTTP endpoints will be protected regardless of whether APIM is used or not.
+Eventually, Relecloud received an input from a security expert who advised that the `JWT Validation` be added to the code instead of APIM for the very same reason that the the HTTP endpoints will be protected regardless of whether APIM is used or not.
 To support this, the reference implementation includes a utility method that can be used to check the validation:

 ```csharp
 public static async Task ValidateToken(HttpRequest request)